 Kimberly Cherry, LMFT

-Kimberly is a Licensed Marriage and Family Therapist and has a Masters in Marriage and Family Therapy from Abilene Christian University.
-Before joining the staff at the University of Louisville, Kimberly worked in community mental health at Seven Counties Services for six years, where she gained extensive training and experience working with diverse populations.
-She is committed to supporting individuals with an array of emotional difficulties.
-Her clinical interests are in the areas of trauma, gender and sexuality, relationships, mood, and anxiety.
-Her approach is collaborative, and her goal is to provide a safe space for self-exploration, awareness, acceptance, and healing.
+Kimberly (She/Her/Hers) is a Licensed Marriage and Family Therapist and has a Masters in Marriage and Family Therapy from Abilene Christian University.
+Kimberly has previous work experience in contexts of community mental health, foster care organization, school system and university counseling clinic.
+She is committed to supporting individuals with an array of emotional difficulties and beginning therapy by building a healthy and supportive therapeutic relationship.
+Her clinical interests are in the areas of trauma, identity development, gender and sexuality, LGBTQ issues, relationships, mood, and anxiety.
+Her integrative approach to therapy includes specialized training in mindfulness practices as well as trauma-focused treatments such as EMDR and Cognitive Processing Therapy.
+Kimberly’s approach to therapy is collaborative with the goal of supporting clients toward thriving by providing a safe space for self-exploration, awareness, acceptance, healing and wellbeing.

 Ruby Casiano, Ph.D.